vOptSolver/vOptSolver/README.md

 1. in adding your examples (code JuMP + data) solved with vOptGeneric to the collection;
 2. in plugging your own C/C++/Julia algorithms into vOptSpecific or vOptGeneric;
 3. in adapting vOptSpecific for windows;
-4. in developing new primitives for vOptTools;
-5. in sending us your suggestions to improve/extend vOptSolver;
+4. in sending us your suggestions to improve/extend vOptSolver;
-6. in telling us when you have completed a work (exercices for students; research; paper; etc.) using vOptSolver;
+5. in telling us when you have completed a work (exercices for students; research; paper; etc.) using vOptSolver;
-7. in joining the adventure with us as maintainer of the solver, repositories, documents, etc.
+6. in joining the adventure with us as maintainer of the solver, repositories, documents, etc.

 In brief, every contributions aiming to share our efforts, our algorithms, our productions around this open source software are welcome.